 Peripheral artery disease (PAD) is a progressive condition that gradually restricts blood flow through the artery.
 When PAD goes untreated and reaches an advanced stage, you’re at risk of lower limb amputation.
 Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) specializes in PAD screening, state-of-the-art endovascular treatments, and amputation prevention.
 MINT is proud to be St. Louis’ first dedicated amputation prevention center.
-To schedule a free vascular screening, call one of the offices in St. Louis and Wentzville MO, & Swansea, IL, or use online booking today.
+To schedule a free vascular screening, call one of our offices in St. Louis, MO and Swansea, IL or use online booking today.

 PAD is caused by atherosclerosis, a buildup of cholesterol and other fats in the artery wall.
 This fatty buildup, called plaque, gradually enlarges and hardens.
 As a result, blood flow through the artery is progressively blocked.